India–Mauritania relations: Economic relations

 Mauritania has no investments in India.
 Some Indian mining, power and oil companies operate in Mauritania.
 Several Indian firms have been involved in executing projects funded by lines of credit from the Indian Government.
 Archean Group became the first Indian company to begin commercial mining of phosphates in Mauritania in November 2010.
 Archean operates in the country through a joint venture with the Government of Mauritania called the Bofal Indo Mining Company S.A.

 Cultural relations

 Goods of Indian origin are commonly found at markets and among retailers in Mauritania.
 Indian fabric is specifically used to manufacture a traditional dress worn by Mauritanian women.
 North Indian clothing is popular among Mauritanians.
 Dubbed Indian films and television shows are popular in the country.

 As of January 2016, about 200-250 Indians reside in Mauritania.
 The community is primarily engaged in mining, power, pharmaceuticals, oil and gas exploration, construction and agro-industrial sectors.
 About 40 Indians are employed as labourers at various construction sites in the country.
-There is also a small group of Catholic nuns from the Mangalore-based Bethany Sisters who run a school and a hospital in Mauritania.
+There is also a small group of Catholic nuns from the Mangaluru-based Bethany Sisters who run a school and a hospital in Mauritania.